Introduction: Becoming a ChristianIntroduction

 2. Recognizes that they have ignored God, either intentionally or unintentionally, and so has turned away from him.
 They are a rebel.

-3. Believes that Jesus, God's Son, by his death on the cross, has bridged the separation between God and man.
+3. Believes that Jesus, God's Son, by his death on the cross, has bridged the separation between God and mankind.
 He has taken the punishment our rebellion deserves.
-Also, Jesus, by his resurrection, has guaranteed our new life now and in the age to come.
+Also, Jesus, by his resurrection, has guaranteed our new life, now and in the age to come.

 4. Has responded to God's call to repent and so has turned from rebelling against God and submitted to his Son.